drewloewe/argumentation-and-synthesis/README.md

 ## Argumentation: Stasis, Support, Assumptions, Counter-Arguments

-Read this material to learn some essential concepts and terms that will guide our work with argumentation.
+Essential concepts and terms that will guide our work with argumentation.

 ## Doing Synthesis and Writing Synthesized Paragraphs

-Read this material to learn some essential concepts and terms that will guide our work with the important intellectual skill of synthesis.
+Essential concepts and terms that will guide our work with synthesis.